Requirements for Projects that Develop Digital Content

 What are the requirements for projects that develop digital content?

-The form consists of three parts.
-Part I and Part II contain questions relevant to a variety of digital projects, while Part III is a data management planning questionnaire for projects that will create research datasets.
-The forms’ embedded instructions will help you decide which questions to answer.
-You are required to answer only those questions relevant to your project.
+The form consists of four parts.
+Part I contains questions relevant to any kind of digital project, while Parts II, III, and IV focus specifically on projects creating digital content, software, and datasets.
+The form’s embedded instructions will help you decide which questions to answer.
+You need answer only those questions relevant to your project.

 Additionally, IMLS participates in the Federal Agencies Digitization Guidelines Initiative (FADGI), a collaborative effort by federal agencies to define common standards, guidelines, methods, and best practices for creating digital collections.
 The FADGI website includes a growing list of links to relevant standards, recommendations, and other resources.
 While this list is not exhaustive—nor do we endorse any specific resource—applicants considering digital projects may find the information useful.

 Adobe® PDF (87 KB)